inceptionlrt/smart-contracts/README.md

 For detailed information and developer resources, please follow our [documentation](https://docs.inceptionlrt.com/for-developers/inception-vault-dev-details-testnet).

 Additionally, the corresponding _RateProviders_ were deployed for all LRT (InceptionToken), see below.
-The RateProvider allows you to calculate the _rate_, providing a redemption price for *1 ETH*.
+The RateProvider allows you to calculate the _rate_, providing a redemption price for *1 LRT*.

 ## Supported LSTs and upcoming additions